 Mid-race toilet stops are team efforts in the women’s peloton (A.S.O./Thomas Maheux)

 So, for the men urinating on the fly isn’t ideal.
 For the women, it’s not really an option.
 Their stages might be shorter, and arguably more exciting, than the men’s, but they’re still out there for many hours.
-Take Elisa Longo Borghini, who, as of Friday 12th July, currently leads the Giro d’Italia Women.
-Her longest day came on stage four where she rode for just under three hours and 37 minutes.
-If Borghini’s a 10-a-day urinator, she’ll need to go during the stage.
+Take Demi Vollering, the favourite for the women’s Tour later this month who, won La Vuelta earlier in the spring.
+Her longest day came on the final stage where she rode for just under four and a half hours.
+If Vollering’s a 10-a-day urinator, she’ll need to go during the stage.

 Or, as AG Insurance-Soudal-Quick-Step rider Ashleigh Moolman Pasio told GCN, “It usually starts off with someone going, ‘I need a pee, do you need a pee?’
 You then try and gather people across different teams to all stop at once to sort of neutralise the race.”